On the number of divisors of Mersenne numbers: Acknowledgments

 \section{Acknowledgments}

-V. K. was supported by the Croatian Science Foundation under the project number HRZZ-IP-2022-10-5116 (FANAP).
-F. L. was supported in part by the ERC Synergy Project project DynAMiCs.
+V. K. was supported by the Croatian Science Foundation under the project number HRZZ-IP-2022-10-5116 (\emph{FANAP}).
+F. L. was supported in part by the ERC Synergy Project \emph{DynAMiCs}.
 The authors are grateful to Andrej Dujella for informing them about the status of \emph{The Cunningham Project} \cite{CuPr} and to Michel Marcus for references to the very useful extensive data-lists \cite{NoDivPlus,NoDivCyc,NoDivMinus}.
 They also want to thank Stijn Cambie for expressing a similar heuristic belief on the divergence of $f(2n)/f(n)$.
+Finally, the authors are indebted to the referees, who suggested numerous improvements to the material and its exposition.